Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-Lithium-Ion-Cell-Ageing-Modelling-Using-Inverse-PINN.md

 Traditional machine learning approaches typically require large amounts of data and are often criticized as **black-box models** with limited physical interpretability.
 On the other hand, classical curve-fitting methods can match experimental observations but do not explicitly enforce the underlying physics governing the degradation process.

-This project investigates whether an **Inverse Physics-Informed Neural Network (iPINN)** can accurately recover battery degradation parameters directly from sparse experimental observations while maintaining physical consistency with established battery-ageing theory.
+**Objective** is to develop **Inverse Physics-Informed Neural Network (iPINN)** method to accurately recover battery degradation parameters directly from sparse experimental observations while maintaining physical consistency with established battery-ageing theory.